Dr Eike Mark Rinke

 - Position: Lecturer in Politics and Media

-- Areas of expertise: political communication; deliberative democracy; journalism; communication and citizenship; open science
+- Areas of expertise: political communication; deliberative democracy; journalism; communication and citizenship; open scholarship

 - Email: E.M.Rinke@leeds.ac.uk

 - Website: Twitter | ORCID | White Rose | Open Access REF

 I joined the University of Leeds as a Lecturer in Politics and Media in 2019 following postdoctoral work in the Mannheim Centre for European Social Research (MZES), with which I continue to be affiliated as an External Fellow.

 My studies took me to the University of Mannheim, George Washington University, and the University of Erfurt.
 I also served as visiting researcher and teacher at the University of Washington and the İzmir University of Economics.

 I received the 2017 Outstanding Dissertation in Political Communication Award from the Political Communication Division and the 2015 Gene Burd Outstanding Dissertation Award from the Journalism Studies Division of the International Communication Association (ICA) as well as the 2016 Burns “Bud” Roper Fellow Award from the American Association for Public Opinion Research (AAPOR) and 2015 Distinguished Junior Scholars Award from the Political Psychology Section of the American Political Science Association (APSA).

 From 2014-2016, I served as editor of the Political Communication Report, the newsletter of the Political Communication Divisions of the ICA and APSA.

 I specialise in the empirical and normative study of political communication on both the individual and societal level.
 This includes studies of the democratic quality of how journalists and citizens communicate about political ideas, events, and people in different settings, from election campaigns to political participation events, and from social protest events to everyday life.